What does a Driver Helper do?

 - Valid driver's license with a clean driving record.

-- Previous experience as a driver helper or in a similar role is preferred.
+- Previous experience in a similar role is preferred.

-- Good physical condition to lift and move heavy items.
+- Ability to lift and move heavy objects.

 Is becoming a Driver Helper a good career path?